Stripper: Style of dress

-Bikini (Go-go)

-In a bikini performance, both breasts and genital areas typically remain covered by revealing attire while providing services and entertainment.
-Go-go dancers will retain their tops and bottoms for the duration of their performance.
-What differentiates a bikini dancer from other types of performers is the degree to which her body is exposed.

-The stripper, in the case of a bikini performance, may begin with layers of clothing worn over the bikini which then would be removed during the course of the dance set.
-When a bikini performance is being performed, many dancers will forgo a garter because they can accept tips at various points in their outfit (typically at the waist or hip or over their ribcage).
-A bikini performance is far more likely to be performed by a female than a male given social norms throughout the world.
-It has been debated whether or not bikini clubs and performances should count as striptease, but there is little contention over its classification as exotic dance.
-The phrase Go-Go was adopted by bars in the 1960s in Tokyo, Japan.
-It was of lesser reputation until it was appropriated by American burlesque and striptease establishments, which in turn became known as go-go bars and the women working there known as Go-Go dancers.

-In many clubs, while a stripper is walking the floor she will be required to wear her full bikini top and bottom.
-When a stripper performs personal services (such as lap or bed dances) where she comes into contact with a customer, she would also be required to remain in her bikini in more restrictive club environments.
+In many clubs, entertainers will walk the floor in their revealing clothing.
+When a stripper performs personal services (such as lap or bed dances) they come into contact with a customer, and are required to remain in their revealing clothing in more restrictive club environments.
 Private dances in particular are scrutinized to ensure that no club policies or local ordinances are being violated during the performance.
 The additional clothing also acts as a deterrent to prevent a customer from exceeding the boundaries set by a particular dancer.
 On 19 June 1964, Carol Doda began go-go dancing topless at the Condor Club on Broadway and Columbus in the North Beach neighborhood of San Francisco.
 She became the world's most famous go-go dancer, and a prototype for the modern stripper, while dancing at the Condor for 22 years.